mariadb-corporation/mariadb-connector-nodejs/documentation/ssl.md

 ### Certificate validation

 #### Trusted CA
-Node.js trust by default well-known root CAs based on Mozilla including free Let's Encrypt certificate authority (see [list](https://ccadb-public.secure.force.com/mozilla/IncludedCACertificateReport) ).
+Node.js trust by default well-known root CAs based on Mozilla: see [list](https://ccadb-public.secure.force.com/mozilla/IncludedCACertificateReport) (including free Let's Encrypt certificate authority).
 If the server certificate is signed using a certificate chain using a root CA known in node.js, only needed configuration is enabling option ssl.

 #### Certificate chain validation